ganbuan/CyberNotebook/README.md

 Note: for the above examples, a handler will be needed as these are reverse payloads

 ### Meterpreter
-<i>Meterpreter</i> is a Metasploit payload that runs on a target system and acts as an agent within a command and control architecture.
+*Meterpreter* is a Metasploit payload that runs on a target system and acts as an agent within a command and control architecture.
 Interaction with the target OS and files is possible using Meterpreter's commands.

 Meterpreter runs on the target system in memory (i.e. RAM) and does not write itself to the disk (i.e. not installed).
 This feature is added to avoid detection by AVs, which scans new files on disk.
 Meterpreter also avoids detection by network-based IPS/IDS by using encrypted communication with the server where Metasploit runs (i.e. your attacking machine using TLS).
 Note: this feature only provides some degree of stealth as Meterpreter is recognised by major AVs.